magrilu/magrilu.github.io/_pages/about.md

 * E-mail: name.surname@polimi.it

 My [research][research]  lies at the intersection of Computer Vision and Pattern Recognition.
-Specifically, my work is mainly focused on robust fitting and clustering techniques for 3D model acquisition.
+Specifically, my work is mainly focused on robust fitting for 3D model acquisition from images.
 Here a short [biosketch][bio].